fangkehou-team/sym-mtr-jcm-pids/README_en.md

 This project is a pure JavaScript project and does not require setting up a scaffold.

+Except for proprietary images, all images in this project are exported as SVG and are included in the `PIDS_image` folder.
+You can use `Inkscape` to open or edit them.
+You may need to install the `FZCQJW` font to correctly display certain text styles.

+The `FZCQJW` font file is already included in `PIDS_image/FZCQJW.ttf`, note that the font is not for commercial use.

 The project provides a `Makefile` for testing and packaging the resource pack.

 If you don't know what `make` or `Makefile` is, just ignore it.